 Now that restrictions are easing, there’s no excuse not to take a break from the computer and get outside if you can.
 Do some exercise in the backyard or go for a walk.
 One option is to take the kids with you - after all, they need to release some energy too - but you can always go solo for some ‘me time’ if it’s called for.
 Take the opportunity to clear your head and put your mental health first.

 Many working parents have been splitting shifts, with one supervising in the morning and the other taking over in the afternoon.
 This doesn’t work for everyone, and thinking outside the box can help.

 If you’ve got older kids you know are mature enough to handle it, reward them for babysitting their siblings when they’re free.
 Other tactic parents have been using is virtual babysitting, with a friend or family member checking if it’s entertainment your kids need rather than physical supervision.

 6. avoid comparisons with other parents

-Every family situation is unique in it’s own way.
-Single parents or parents of children with learning disabilities, for example, cannot expect themselves to be using the same techniques as others.
+Every family situation is unique in its way.
+Single parents or parents of children with learning disabilities, for example, cannot expect to use the same techniques as others.
 It’s important for parents not to compare themselves with those super mums and dads on social media who seem to have it all figured out.
-In times like these we’re still in relatively uncharted territory, and we need to cut ourselves some slack.
+In times like these, we’re still in relatively uncharted territory, and we need to cut ourselves slack.

 tips for kids of different ages: